brunokts/birthdayReminder/README.md

 # Birthday Reminder

-🤯 How i can remenber so many birthday without fb? 🤯
+🤯 How i can remenber so many birthdays without fb? 🤯